pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

     content_version: "8368-6520"
 ```

-Again, we're selecting the first filename within the returned list using the indexing capability.
+Again, the first filename, within the returned list using the indexing capability, has been selected.

 ```
 TASK [FUNCTION WITH VARIABLE] **************************************************